Americastestkitchen/js-challenge/README.md

 * CHALLENGE 5: Search loading state
   * Most sites include a 'loading' or skeleton component while data populates
   * Create a nice loading state for the results grid.
+  * Note: we're looking for more than a fancy spinner here.
+An acceptable solution would include placeholder components for the grid and cards while the component is in a loading state.
 * CHALLENGE 6: Search page pagination
   * create a basic pagination controls to move between paged recordsets
 * CHALLENGE 7: Index page brewery type browsing controls